cilium/cilium/Documentation/admin.rst

 This document describes how to install, configure, and troubleshoot Cilium in different deployment modes.

-It assumes you have already read and understood the conponents and concepts described in the :ref:`arch_guide`.
+It assumes you have already read and understood the components and concepts described in the :ref:`arch_guide`.

 This document focuses on a full deployment of Cilium within a datacenter or public cloud.
 If you are just looking for a simple way to run a small setup on your laptop, we highly recommend using our Vagrant environment: